 I would intuitively think that the respondents in our sample may have been relatively less concerned about constructing socially acceptable identities, and they would not feel much pressure to provide us with positive feedback only.
 Conversely, I would argue that in the PEAP sample, there must have been more than a few respondents who have been accustomed to dealing with authority from a disenfranchised position.
 It would hardly be surprising if they provided the PEAP researchers with the data they wanted to hear.
 This seems even likelier if the respondents were concerned, however wrongly, that critical feedback might result in fallout from the school system against their children.

-Uneven levels of quality control
+Some studies have uneven levels of quality control

 In brief, the variance between our findings and those of the PEAP team is intriguing, although it seems impossible to tell whether it is a product of the different methods and goals of our studies, or whether it corresponds to actual differentiations in society at large.
-A number of hypothetical interpretations have been suggested, and in each case a possible suggestion for further investigation has been put forward.
-These are summarised in Table 2.

 |The PEAP programme is more successful||Identify which aspects contribute to its success|